Followers

 Political Life

-Adams returned to Boston, where state and federal politics became his new playground.
-By 1802, he was a member of the Massachusetts State Senate, and in 1803, he was elected as a US Senator from Massachusetts.
+Adams returned to Boston, where state and federal politics became his new arena.
+By 1802, he was a member of the Massachusetts State Senate, and in 1803, he was elected as a U.S. Senator from Massachusetts.
 "Battleground" is actually a more accurate description.
-Adams was as acerbic as his father and did not favor "factions."
-He voted his conscience, which often placed him at odds with one party or the other.
-He grew estranged from his dad's Federalist Party, which by now had turned on him.
+Adams was as sharp-tongued as his father and did not favor "factions."
+He voted according to his conscience, which often put him at odds with one party or the other.
+He grew estranged from his father's Federalist Party, which by then had turned against him.

 Support for the Embargo Act Cost Adams His Job

-This all came to a head when he voted in support of Thomas Jefferson's Embargo Act, a measure opposed by New Englanders who valued Britain as a trading partner.
-In 1808, the Massachusetts Senate voted him out of office, leading to his resignation.
+This all reached a boiling point when he supported Thomas Jefferson's Embargo Act, a measure opposed by New Englanders who valued Britain as a trading partner.
+In 1808, the Massachusetts Senate voted him out of office, which led to his resignation.
 Adams aligned with the Republicans and took a position as a professor of rhetoric and oratory at Harvard College.

 Envoy to Russia

-The world was at war with Napoleonic France, and President Madison needed a player to sort things out.
-The highly experienced Adams was the right man, especially since he had broken with the Federalists.
-From that position, the astute Adams observed the dissolution of Emperor Napoleon Bonaparte's army in 1812 and the destruction of his empire over the following two years.
-Adams was at the Court of St. Petersburg just as Czar Alexander rose in stature as a leader in the coalition against Napoleon.
+The world was at war with Napoleonic France, and President Madison needed a key player to handle the situation.
+The highly experienced Adams was the right choice, especially since he had broken away from the Federalists.
+From that position, the sharp Adams watched the collapse of Emperor Napoleon Bonaparte's army in 1812 and the fall of his empire over the next two years.
+Adams was present at the Court of St. Petersburg just as Czar Alexander rose in stature as a leader in the coalition against Napoleon.

 Czar Alexander I - Power Broker